 Voter Models: A different social network direction relates to how individuals' choices influence other individuals.
 A widely studied model is the so-called voter model, dating back to the early '90s.
 Investigating this theoretical model in the context of consumer choice could make for a nice project bridging between theory and practice.
-Sid Redner in Physics suggested this recent paper: Durrett et al. "Graph fission in an evolving voter model".
+One starting point is: Durrett et al. "Graph fission in an evolving voter model".
 Proc.
 Nat'l.
 Acad.
 Sci.
 109 (2012).